- Details

 - Category: Landlord

-If you own a habitational dwelling that you rent to others, a regular homeowner’s policy will not adequately cover your property or provide for you the right liability coverage you need.
-Because you don’t occupy the structure, the clauses of a homeowner policy covering ‘you,’ the insured, won’t apply.
-You need to protect the structure against fire and other damage and unattached property that belongs to you, which you furnish for the tenants’ use.
-Your policy does not cover the property that belongs to the tenants.
+A regular homeowner’s policy will not adequately cover your property or provide for you the proper liability coverage you need if you own a habitational dwelling that you rent to others.
+Because you don’t occupy the structure, the homeowner policy clauses covering ‘you,’ the insured, won’t apply.
+It is the landlord’s responsibility to protect the building against fire and other damage and unattached property that belongs to you, which you furnish for the tenants’ use.
+Your policy would not cover the property that belongs to the tenants.
+That’s their responsibility.

 It’s a good idea to require the tenants to buy renters insurance to make them responsible for the damage they may cause to your building or a loss that originates on your property that spreads to others, at least as a first line of defense against lawsuits from joining property.
 No one wants to be left homeless because they can’t pay you rent for a property they can’t occupy until it gets fixed.
-We can even name you in their policy to ensure it stays in force and has the amount of liability you require.
+We can even name you in their policy to ensure it stays in force and has the liability you require.
+The company will notify you of a policy cancellation.

 Talk to us about your options.
-We can tailor a policy meant for owners of rental property.
+We tailor policies meant for owners of rental property.